EnableSoftware/Enable.Extensions.Messaging/README.md

             var queueFactory = new RabbitMQMessagingClientFactory(options);

+            // A topic is a essentially a queue that we want to publish
+            // messages to.
             var topicName = "your-topic-name";
-            var subscriptionName = "your-subscription-name";

-            // Get a reference to the queue that you want to work with.
+            // We start by getting a publisher to the topic that you want to
-            // The queue will be automatically created if it doesn't exist. using (var queue = queueFactory.GetMessagingClient(topicName, subscriptionName))
+            // work with.
+The queue will be automatically created if it doesn't
+            // exist.
+            using (var publisher = queueFactory.GetMessagePublisher(topicName))
             {
                 // Add a new item to the queue.
                 // Here we're using a `string`, but any type of message can
-                // be used as long as it can be serialised to a byte array. await queue.EnqueueAsync("Hello, World!");
+                // be used as long as it can be serialised to a byte array. await publisher.EnqueueAsync("Hello, World!");
+            }

+            // Publishing messages to a topic and subscribing to messages on
+            // that topic are spearated out into different interfaces.
+We
+            // therefore now need to a subscriber to our topic.
+Each unique
+            // subscription gets a unique name.
+A message published to a topic
+            // will be delievered once to each unique subscription. var subscriptionName = "your-subscription-name";

+            using (var subscriber = queueFactory.GetMessageSubscriber(topicName, subscriptionName))
+            {
                 // Retrieve our message from the queue.
                 // We get this back as a type of `IMessage` (note that
                 // we could get `null` back here, if there are no messages
                 // in the queue).
-                var message = await queue.DequeueAsync();
+                var message = await subscriber.DequeueAsync();

                 // The contents of the message that we sent are available
                 // from `IMessage.Body`.
 This property is our original